 Infra-red illuminators would allow usage in nighttime conditions but an emitter is not a great idea in a passive surveillance system for both detectability and power reasons so the best solution would be to utilise low light models and rely on ambient illumination sources, or simply accept a compromise.
 The mobile phone market is also driving innovation here, using twin lens modules and in module noise reduction for example.
 Depth of field is reduced but for some applications, this may be acceptable.
 What is certain though is that small optical sensors, from the smartphone market, are increasingly capable and power-efficient.

 A typical overcast day is between 1,000 lux and 20,000 lux intensity, a full moon is less than 1 lux and a quarter moon at 0.01 lux.
 Low light cameras are generally classified as requiring illumination between 0.1 Lux and 0.01 Lux.
 Moonlight level cameras between 0.1 lux and 0.002 lux, ultra-low light cameras can operate at less than 0.001 lux.
-As an example, JVT produce a 2-megapixel module that is 38mm square and can operate in colour at 0.001 lux.
+As an example, JVT produces a 2-megapixel module that is 38mm square and can operate in colour at 0.001 lux.
 It can encode and compress the 1920×1080 image using an onboard H.264/H.265 system.
 Accept a higher lux threshold and the resolution can be improved, 2560×1920 for example, at 0.05 lux, in colour.

 Spend a bit more, get a bit more, but the mass market devices at less than $50 are extremely capable.
 Although a day or low light optical sensor might seem like the obvious choice, seismic or even audio sensors could also be considered.

 In addition, a signals intelligence payload might also replace the optical sensor.

 Software-defined radio has its own open-source software and hardware community and they do often quite incredible things with low-cost TV tuner cards, single board computers and software.
 SDR simply moves signal processing into the software.